jacknycz/nodal/src/AI-README.md

 ---

 *This file is here to help AI agents, copilots, or teammates get aligned before contributing to Nodal.
 When in doubt, ask Jack.*
+*This line above me was written by AI and I'm not entirely sure where it got my name and at this point I'm too afraid to ask*